-Newborn screening for cystic fibrosis does generally not require additional blood sampling.
-The screening test is done at the same time and from the same blood sample which is taken from your child for newborn screening for metabolic and endocrine disorders.
+Newborn screening for cystic fibrosis does not generally require additional blood sampling.
+The screening test is done at the same time and from the same blood sample which is taken from your child for newborn screening for congenital metabolic, hormonal, blood, immune system, and neuromuscular disorders.
 For this, a few drops of blood (taken from the vein or by heel prick) are spotted on a filter paper card which is sent to a screening laboratory.

 First the enzyme immunoreactive trypsin (IRT) is determined.
 If this test shows a normal result, no further analyses are required.
 If the IRT concentration is elevated, a second test for the pancreatitis associated protein (PAP) will be performed using the original blood card.
-Only if PAP is also elevated will a DNA test (molecular genetic analysis) for the most common gene mutations be performed from the filter paper card.
+Only if PAP is also elevated will a DNA test (molecular genetic analysis) for the most common gene mutations be performed using the same filter paper card.
 If one or two gene mutations are detected, the screening result is reported as abnormal.
-This means that further diagnostic work-up is required as explained below.
-If the first test (IRT) is very conspicuous due to strongly elevated IRT, the screening result is already at this step labeled "abnormal" based on this test alone and the other laboratory tests are not performed.
+This means that further diagnostic work is required as explained below.
+If the first test (IRT) is very conspicuous due to strongly elevated IRT, the screening result is already at this step labelled "abnormal" based on this test alone and the other laboratory tests are not performed.
 This combination of test procedures allows for the best diagnostic efficiency.
 However, in rare cases a child affected by cystic fibrosis may not be detected by newborn screening.

-According to the legal regulations of the German Genetic Diagnostics Act, counseling of parents by a physician is compulsory before newborn screening for cystic fibrosis is performed.
-If a midwife alone was the primary caregiver at delivery, newborn screening for cystic fibrosis can be requested by your pediatrician after informed consent within the first 4 weeks after birth.
+According to the legal regulations of the German Genetic Diagnostics Act, counselling of parents by a physician is compulsory before newborn screening for cystic fibrosis is performed.
+If a midwife alone was the primary caregiver at delivery, newborn screening for cystic fibrosis can be requested by your pediatrician after informed consent within the first 4 weeks after birth (e.g. during the U2 examination).
 In this case a second blood sample is required.
-However, newborn screening for congenital metabolic and endocrine disorders should still be done within the first 72 hours of life, as in contrast to cystic fibrosis an immediate initiation of treatment is crucial for the majority of these disorders.
+However, newborn screening for screening for congenital metabolic, hormonal, blood, immune system and neuromuscular disorders should ideally take place between 37 and 72 hours after birth, as in contrast to cystic fibrosis an immediate initiation of treatment is crucial for the majority of these disorders.